rba100/RedGate.Ipc/README.md

 Consumers can override `ChannelFaultedException` with an exception type of their choice using `client.CreateProxy<ISomeInterface,MyPreferredException>()`.
-This can make exception handling easier in the consuming architecture. `InvalidOperationException` cannot be overridden, but should hopefully be a very exceptional case during development or with backwards compatability.
+This can make exception handling easier in the consuming architecture. `InvalidOperationException` cannot be overridden, but should hopefully be a very exceptional case during development or with backwards compatibility.

 ## Versioning API